MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

         strokeOutline: true,                    // default: true
         dropShadow: true,                       // default: true
         iconColor: "#067FA6",                   // default: #067FA6
+        title: "Search box",                    // default: "Search box"
+        vertical: "Person-people",              // default: not specified, search box directs to the All vertical on the WORK results page
         companyNameInGhostText: "Contoso"       // default: not specified
                                                 // when absent, ghost text will be "Search work"
                                                 // when specified, text will be "Search <companyNameInGhostText>"